CS-SI/Orekit/src/site/markdown/index.md

     * computation of Dilution Of Precision
     * loading of ANTEX antenna models file
     * loading of RINEX observation files (version 2 and version 3)
+    * loading of RINEX navigation files (version 3)
     * support for Hatanaka compact RINEX format
     * loading of SINEX station file
     * loading of RINEX clock files (version 2 and version 3)
     * parsing of IGS SSR messages for all constellations (version 1)
+    * parsing of RTCM messages
     * implementation of Ntrip protocol

   * Orbit file handling